The older you get the stronger the wind gets – and it’s always in your face.

 As he talked he became more and more garrulous.
 Also, more and more incoherent.
-He would be obviously jumping around in time, his stories would go on for awhile, then lose themselves in a long pause, only to start up somewhere else, related, but different.
-It was apparent that Sam didn’t actually have to speak to keep this conversation going, only look up from his food every few minutes and nod a little.
+He would be jumping around in time, his stories would go on for awhile, then lose themselves in a long pause, only to start up somewhere else, sometime other… related, but different.
+It was apparent that Craig didn’t actually have to speak to keep this conversation going, only look up from his food every few minutes and nod a little.

 “Did you get bread?
 They don’t give you no bread here.
 I like some bread with my meal.
 I really like bread.”

 “I went and got coffee… Eight-five cents!”

 Craig wasn’t sure if that was supposed to be low… or high.